-Alternatives 2 and 3 (Preferred) would increase the recreational bag limit for Gulf migratory group king mackerel to 3 and 4 fish, respectively.
-Relative to Alternative 1, Alternatives 2 and 3 (Preferred) would provide recreational anglers opportunities to harvest more fish.
-However, because more than 90% of recreational anglers prosecuting Gulf group king mackerel landed less than the current two-fish limit, the extent to which anglers would take advantage of the additional opportunities to harvest more king mackerel is expected to be limited.
-Modelling approaches proposed in Appendix C suggest that Alternative 2 could increase king mackerel harvest between 0.9% and 10.1%.
-Preferred Alternative 3 is estimated to increase harvests between 3.1% and 21.1%.
-Therefore, Alternatives 2 and 3 (Preferred) would be expected to result in economic effects commensurate with the estimated increases in recreational landings.
-Although size limit increases could result in shorter fishing seasons due to increased harvest rates, the proposed increases in Gulf migratory group king mackerel recreational size limit would not be expected to affect the season because the recreational sector currently lands less than 40% of its ACL.
+Alternatives 2 (Gulf Preferred) and 3 (South Atlantic Preferred) would increase the recreational bag limit for Gulf king mackerel to 3 and 4 fish, respectively.
+Relative to Alternative 1, Alternatives 2 (Gulf Preferred) and 3 (South Atlantic Preferred) would provide recreational anglers opportunities to harvest more fish.
+However, because more than 90% of recreational anglers prosecuting Gulf king mackerel landed less than the current two-fish limit, the extent to which anglers would take advantage of the additional opportunities to harvest more king mackerel is expected to be limited.
+Modelling approaches proposed in Appendix C suggest that Gulf Preferred Alternative 2 could increase king mackerel harvest between 0.9% and 10.1%.
+South Atlantic Preferred Alternative 3 is estimated to increase harvests between 3.1% and 21.1%.
+Therefore, Alternatives 2 (Gulf Council Preferred) and 3 (South Atlantic Preferred) would be expected to result in economic effects commensurate with the estimated increases in recreational landings.
+Although bag limit increases could result in shorter fishing seasons due to increased harvest rates, the proposed increases in Gulf king mackerel recreational bag limit would not be expected to affect the season because the recreational sector currently lands much less than its ACL.